tdhopper/tdhopper.com/content/post/2017-06-07-parallelizing-a-python-function-for-the-extremely-lazy.md

 aliases: [/blog/2017/Jun/07/parallelizing-a-python-function-for-the-extremely-lazy/]
 categories:
   - Articles
+Description: How to use a simple Python CLI and GNU Parallel to quickly run a Python process on multiple cores.
 ---

 Do you ever want to be able to run a Python function in parallel on a set of inputs?
 Have you ever gotten frustrated with the GIL, the multiprocessing library, or joblib?